Golden Dolphin IV

 North – SS Turkia

-• The SS Turkia was built in 1909 by Earles Shipbuilding and Engineering Co. in Hall (England).
-The cargo ship, then named Livorno, had a length of 91m, a width of 13m and a tonnage of 1671 tons and was used for various trade routes within Northern Europe.
-Between 1920 and 1935, the ship was sold to Greece and renamed.
-In May 1941, the SS Turkia was on its way from New York to Piraeus.
-The cargo consisted of explosives, vehicles, electrical cables and weapons.
-She sank near the Suez Canal and there are two stories about it: Fire broke out on board and/or she was hit by a bomb and sank.
-At a depth of between 10m and 24m, beautifully overgrown with soft and hard corals, it is an experience for the diver.
+• The SS Turkia was built way back in 1909 by Earles Shipbuilding and Engineering Co. in Hull, England.
+This cargo ship, originally called Livorno, was 91 meters long, 13 meters wide, and weighed 1671 tons.
+It used to sail various trade routes around Northern Europe.
+Then, between 1920 and 1935, it was sold to Greece and got its new name.
+In May 1941, the SS Turkia was on its way from New York to Piraeus, loaded with explosives, vehicles, electrical cables, and weapons.
+It sank near the Suez Canal, and there are two theories about what happened: either a fire broke out on board, or it was hit by a bomb and went down.
+Lying between 10 and 24 meters deep, and beautifully covered in soft and hard corals, it's an incredible dive experience!

 Deep South: St. Johns – Abu Fandera

-• St. John's Cave, this chain of five reefs lives up to its name.
-Umm Hararim impresses with its unique cave system.
-In the shallow area, surrounded by a wonderful hard coral garden, the main reef is perforated like a Swiss cheese on its south-west side.
-The corridors, most of which are open at the top, are easy to dive, overgrown with red coral and the play of light on the bright sandy bottom is unique.
-Hatchetfish gather in darker corners, blue-spotted stingrays search for crabs in the sand......there are desktop pictures!
+• St. John's Cave, a chain of five reefs, truly lives up to its name.
+Umm Hararim stands out with its unique cave system.
+In the shallow area, surrounded by a beautiful hard coral garden, the main reef on its southwest side is riddled with holes like Swiss cheese.
+Most of the passages are open towards the top, easy to dive through, covered with red coral, and the play of light on the bright sandy bottom is truly unique.
+You'll spot hatchetfish gathering in darker corners and blue-spotted rays searching for crabs in the sand... it's a place where desktop-worthy photos are made!

-• Abu Fandera, dozens of ergs (reef blocks) at a depth of 15m to 20m, overgrown with beautiful soft corals, awaken the explorer's instinct.
+• Abu Fandera boasts dozens of ergs (reef blocks) at depths of 15m to 20m, covered in beautiful soft corals, just waiting to awaken your inner explorer.

 Brother Islands – Elphinstone

-• The Brother Islands are undoubtedly one of the world's best dive sites.
-Rising steeply from great depths, two small islands, Big Brother and Little Brother, lie isolated in the Red Sea on the open sea, around 60 km from the coast.
+• The Brother Islands are hands down some of the best dive spots on the planet!
+Rising steeply from the deep, these two small islands, Big Brother and Little Brother, sit all alone in the open Red Sea, about 60 km off the coast.

-• The Little Brother has a surprising abundance of creatures.
-Steep walls of superlatives await the diver.
-In the north, a narrow and long plateau stretches from 7 m to over 42 m in depth.
-Diving there is always a little adventure.
-Hammerhead sharks often have their rendezvous, but there is also a cleaning station for gray reef sharks, large barracudas are ready to hunt in the current, large Napoleons show themselves off to the diver, silky sharks and thresher sharks sometimes pass by.
-Especially in the south, turtles can often be observed, a manta ray flies past almost unnoticed in the current, hunting bottlenose dolphins, tuna and mackerel, all of which are possible.
+• Little Brother is home to an astonishing abundance of marine life, with incredible drop-offs awaiting divers.
+To the north, a narrow and long plateau stretches from 7m down to over 42m.
+Diving there is always a bit of an adventure!
+Hammerheads often make an appearance, and there's also a cleaning station for grey reef sharks.
+You'll see large barracudas poised to hunt in the current, big Napoleon wrasse showing off for divers, and sometimes even silky sharks and thresher sharks passing by.
+Especially in the south, you can often spot turtles, a manta ray might glide by almost unnoticed in the current, and you could even see hunting dolphins, tuna, and mackerel – anything is possible!

-• About one kilometer north of Little Brother is Big Brother.
-The lighthouse, built in 1883, is located in the middle of the island.
-The highlight for every diver there is certainly a dive on the wreck of the NUMIDIA.
-The British steel & screw steamer was on its way from Glasgow to Bombay & Calcutta when it ran aground at full speed on the northern tip of the reef on the night of July 20, 1901.
-A few weeks later, the Numidia sank and now lies on edge between 12m and 80m deep on the reef.
+• About a kilometer north of Little Brother, you'll find Big Brother.
+Right in the middle of the island, there's a lighthouse built in 1883.
+But the real highlight for any diver here is definitely a dive at the NUMIDIA wreck.
+This British steel and screw steamer was on its way from Glasgow to Bombay & Calcutta when it ran full speed onto the northern tip of the reef on the night of July 20, 1901.
+A few weeks later, the Numidia sank and now lies upright on the reef between 12m and 80m deep.

-• Although the reef of Elphinstone has been very heavily dived in recent years due to its location close to the coast, it is undoubtedly one of the most beautiful reefs in Egypt and is a "must-be" for every diver.
-Not very wide, but long, a plateau stretches gradually from 18m to 55m in the north.
-Beautifully overgrown, it is worth keeping an eye out for big fish (gray reef sharks, hammerhead sharks, white tip sharks) before drifting east or west along the breathtaking steep wall, which is covered with gorgonians, wire corals and various soft corals.
-The plateau in the south is slightly wider, covered with coral blocks and turns into a drop-off at a depth of around 45m.
+• Even though Elphinstone Reef has been, and still is, heavily dived in recent years due to its proximity to the coast, it's undoubtedly one of Egypt's most beautiful reefs and a 'must-do' for every diver.
+Not super wide but long, a plateau gradually extends from 18m down to 55m in the north.
+It's beautifully covered in corals, and it's worth looking out for big fish (like grey reef sharks, hammerheads, and whitetip sharks) before you drift east or west along the breathtaking drop-off, which is adorned with gorgonians, wire corals, and various soft corals.
+The plateau in the south is a bit wider, covered with coral blocks, and transitions into a drop-off at about 45m depth.

 (Source: Golden Dolphin Safari World)